 • Hydrogen load (production of H2 for off-site consumption, for example to power electric vehicles based on fuel cells).

 • Water consumption from a supply tank, water that will be previously pumped by an electric pump from a well or river to the tank.

 Simulations can be performed in time steps of between 1 and 60 minutes.
 We can see the screen of the simulation of each combination of components and control strategy considered, and we can save the simulation data in Excel format.

-The program also incorporates the possibility of selling electrical power to the AC grid (the remaining power that has not been consumed in the system), to buy the unmet load to the AC grid, as well as to sell the surplus hydrogen produced in the electrolyzer and stored in the tank.
+We can also consider to sell electrical power to the AC grid, to buy the unmet load to the AC grid, as well as to sell the surplus hydrogen produced in the electrolyzer and stored in the tank.

 In AC grid connected systems, when renewable sources can not supply all the energy demanded by the load, the supply of the remaining energy can be prioritized by the AC network or by the batteries/generator.